 I think they already do a pretty great job but an attached game trailer is key for us, at least.
 I usually always get the core info about the game that I really need.

-From a personal point of view, what’s your Top 3 favorite game?
+From a personal point of view, what are your Top 3 favorite games?

 Do you have any hobbies other than video games?